kubernetes-sigs/gateway-api/geps/gep-2643/index.md

   // `False` in the corresponding RouteParentStatus.
   //
   // A Listener MUST be of type TLS when a TLSRoute attaches to it.
 The
-  // impolementation MUST raise an 'Accepted' Condition with a status of
+  // implementation MUST raise an 'Accepted' Condition with a status of
   // `False` in the corresponding RouteParentStatus with the reason
   // of "UnsupportedValue" in case a Listener of the wrong type is used.
   // </gateway:util:excludeFromCRD>